 A few weeks ago I did a post on making Thrifty Homemade Frappucinos with frozen coffee ice cubes.
-A reader (thanks Mari!) left me a comment asking “Have you ever tried cold brew coffee?” with a helpful link.
+A reader left me a comment asking “Have you ever tried cold brew coffee?” with a helpful link.

 Cold brew coffee?
 What the heck is that ??